Ultimate Gluten-Free Disneyland Paris Guide (Updated for 2026)

 Q: Is it easy to eat gluten-free at Disneyland Paris?

-A: Easier than it used to be!
-Table-service and buffets are best.
-Quick-service is improving, but always ask and double-check.
+A: Easier than it used to be.
+Table-service and buffets are the safest options.
+Quick-service is improving, but always double-check.

 Q: Can I bring my own food?

-Q: Do they cater for kids with coeliac disease?
+Q: Do they cater for children with coeliac disease?

 A: Yes.
-Alert staff at every meal and you’ll be sorted with safe, simple options.
+Let staff know at every meal and they’ll help with safe, simple options.

 Q: Is there gluten-free beer or special treats?